aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 # AeonLabs Home Automation Smart Coffee Machine Addon
 This repo contains the KiCad files for the AeonLabs Home Automation Smart Coffee Machine Addon.
-T
+Easy installation on any home or office coffee machine.

 This is a PCB for Home Automation Smart Coffee Machine Addon.
-The PCB uses a ESP32-S3-WROOM1 packed with Bluetooth, BLE and WiFi ready to be programmed for Home Assistant !
+The PCB uses a ESP32-WROOM32 packed with Bluetooth, BLE and WiFi ready to be programmed for Home Assistant !
 Get the PCB schematics on the GitHub repository below.
-Easy installation on any home or office coffee machine.

 This Addon Enables any vintage coffee machine to be connected to the internet (or only to a personal network).
 Can connect with any Computer, Mobile App or Home Assistant (home automaton).